-Bartlett, Landell Collection: (1917-1973) .75 cubic foot of daily diaries of a Colorado Springs resident covering the years of 1917 and 1943 -1973.
+Bartlett, Landell Collection: (1917-1973) Three fourths cubic foot of daily diaries of Colorado Springs resident covering the years of 1917 and 1943 -1973.
 Diaries include information on day to day life in the Pikes Peak Region as well as commentary on world events.
-Bartlett was an accountant for Holly Sugar Corporation a member of a poetry society and the American Legion.
+Bartlett was an accountant for Holly Sugar Corporation, a member of a poetry society, and a member of the American Legion.

-George Birdsall Collection: 3 cubic feet of papers related to the life, career and family of George Birdsall.
+Birdsall, George Collection: Three cubic feet of papers related to the life, career and family of George Birdsall.
 Birdsall came to the Pikes Peak Region as a young man, served as the Police Chief of Colorado City in at the age of seventeen, and went on to become Mayor of Colorado Springs in the 1930s .

-Bock, John S. Collection: 1.5 cubic feet of papers and photographs related to the history of Red Rock Canyon and the development of the Red Rock Canyon Real Estate Development Project.
-Collection also includes materials related to the military service of John S. Bock, the activities of Kenmuir and Trinidad Quarries, and the literary and poetry typescripts written by John G. Bock.
+Bock, John S. Collection: One and one half cubic feet of papers and photographs related to the history of Red Rock Canyon and the development of the Red Rock Canyon Real Estate Development Project.
+Collection includes materials related to the military service of John S. Bock, the activities of Kenmuir and Trinidad Quarries, and the literary and poetry typescripts written by John G. Bock.

-Bollman, Ferd O. Collection: (1850-1970) 1 cubic foot of ephemera, photographs, viewbooks, publications and negatives pertaining to the Bollman family of Colorado Springs.
+Bollman, Fred O. Collection: (1850-1970) One cubic foot of ephemera, photographs, viewbooks, publications, and negatives pertaining to the Bollman family of Colorado Springs.

-Boothroyd, Frederick Collection: (1900-1955) 2.3 cubic feet of material related to the professional career of symphony conductor and organist Frederick Boothroyd.
+Boothroyd, Frederick Collection: (1900-1955) Two and one third cubic feet of material related to the professional career of symphony conductor and organist Frederick Boothroyd.
 Mr. Boothroyd designed the organs for Shove Chapel, Grace Episcopal, First Christian and First Methodist Churches in Colorado Springs.
 The collection includes photographs, correspondence, programs and scrapbooks.
 Visit the Boothroyd Collection Inventory »

-Broadmoor Heights Homeowners Association: (1971-1992) 1 cubic foot of records related to: dues, membership, covenants, by laws, neighborhood watch annual meetings, correspondence, maps, letterhead and minutes of the Broadmoor Heights Homeowners Association.
+Broadmoor Heights Homeowners Association: (1971-1992) One cubic foot of records related to dues, membership, covenants, by laws, neighborhood watch annual meetings, correspondence, maps, letterhead, and minutes of the Broadmoor Heights Homeowners Association.

-Brossman,Virginia Slide Collection: 2 cubic feet of color slides from local travel writer and photographer Virginia Brossman.
-Her work appeared numerous regional travel publications and the collection includes several hundred examples of her work.
+Brossman,Virginia Slide Collection: Two cubic feet of color slides from local travel writer and photographer, Virginia Brossman.
+Her work appeared in numerous regional travel publications, and the collection includes several hundred examples of her work.

-Caledonian Society of Colorado Springs: (1897-1934) 3 scrapbooks documenting the members, activities and correspondence of the organization dedicated to celebrating the Scottish Heritage of their members residing in the Pikes Peak Region.
+Caledonian Society of Colorado Springs: (1897-1934) Three scrapbooks documenting the members, activities and correspondence of the organization dedicated to celebrating the Scottish Heritage of their members residing in the Pikes Peak Region.

 Carpenter Family Collection: (1906-2007) One folder of correspondence, stationary and photographs pertaining to the home of Clarence and Josephine Lewis Carpenter, located at 41 West Cache La Poudre in Colorado Springs.
 The house was torn down in 2007 by the Colorado Springs Fine Arts Center to build a parking lot.

-Cassel, Margaret (Peggy) Collection: 2 cubic feet of photographs, ephemera, news clippings and albums related to Colorado Springs Police Officer Margaret “Peggy” Cassel.
+Cassel, Margaret (Peggy) Collection: Two cubic feet of photographs, ephemera, news clippings, and albums related to Colorado Springs Police Officer Margaret “Peggy” Cassel.
 Ms. Cassel served on the CSPD Honor Guard and participated in the World Police and Fire Games in Colorado Springs in 1993, and in Calgary in 1997.

 Chilcott, George Collection: (1863-1972) One folder of correspondence and photocopies documenting the service of George M. Chilcott as a member of the Colorado Territorial Legislature, Register at the U.S. Land Office in Golden, Colorado from 1863-1866, and a Colorado State Senator.

-City of Colorado Springs, Engineering Department: (1899-1905) 1 photograph album ca. 1899-1905 featuring engineering projects throughout the city.
+City of Colorado Springs, Engineering Department: (1899-1905) One photograph album circa 1899-1905 featuring engineering projects throughout the city.
 Subjects include reservoirs, canals, storm sewers, irrigation ditches, bridges and storm damage.

 Claus, Glennis Collection: (1909-1980) One folder of clippings and ephemera related to Garfield Elementary School in Colorado Springs.
 Claus served as the secretary of Garfield School at the time of its closing in 1980.

-Colorado Springs Art Guild: 6 cubic feet of papers related to the organization, its activities and members.
+Colorado Springs Art Guild: Six cubic feet of materials related to the organization, its activities, and its members.

 Colorado Springs Centennial Inc. Collection: (1972) Three folders of correspondence, clippings and programs from the Centennial Celebration of the City of Colorado Springs.

-Cragin, Frances Whittemore Collection: (1900-1930) 10 cubic feet of material that documents Native American culture as well as the early Spanish, French and American exploration and settlement of the West.
-The hallmark collection of the Museum, the collection contains maps, photographs, letters and interview transcripts from the age of western exploration.
+Cragin, Frances Whittemore Collection: (1900-1930) Ten cubic feet of material documenting American Indian culture as well as the early Spanish, French, and American exploration and settlement of the West.
+This hallmark collection of the museum contains maps, photographs, letters, and interview transcripts from the age of western exploration.
 Visit the Cragin Manuscript Page »

 Democratic Women’s Club of El Paso County: Scrapbooks and spiral bound publications describing the activities and history of this organization.
 Collection includes minutes, clippings, photographs and ephemera.